hidelab/CPPCxN/README.md

 ### New C++ code
 Implementing current PCxN functions in Rcpp.
+Four functions have been translated to C++ but at the moment they don't offer a speed advantage (yet).
+More effort will go towards implementing them as effieciently as possible.
+A new function has been created (`precalculate_matrices.cpp`) that pre-calculates both joint and disjoint matrices.
+To gain speed with this function, C++ and multicores have to be used.

 ## Suggestions
 1. [C++] Try and avoid ALL imports from R. Especially in repeated parts of the code it results in way slower execution.
 Specifically important case: `cor.shrink()` in *ShrinkCor.cpp* and *ShrinkPCor.cpp* scripts.
 This is the current reason we can't gain speed from these two scripts.